 Broadcast.com regards its copyrights, trademarks, trade secrets and similar intellectual property as important to its success and relies on a combination of copyright and trademark laws, trade secret protection, confidentiality and non-disclosure agreements and contractual provisions with its employees and with third parties to establish and protect its proprietary rights.
 There can be no assurance that these steps will be adequate, that broadcast.com will be able to secure trademark registrations for all of its marks in the United States or other countries or that third parties will not infringe upon or misappropriate broadcast.com's copyrights, trademarks, service marks and similar proprietary rights.
-In addition, effective copyright and trademark protection may be unenforceable or limited in certain countries, and the global nature of the Internet makes it impossible to control the ultimate destination of broadcast.com's broadcast.com's trade secrets, copyrights and other intellectual property rights.
+In addition, effective copyright and trademark protection may be unenforceable or limited in certain countries, and the global nature of the Internet makes it impossible to control the ultimate destination of broadcast.com's broadcasts.
+In the future, litigation may be necessary to enforce and protect broadcast.com's trade secrets, copyrights and other intellectual property rights.